Attitude of Gratitude22 July 2021

-Save Red Rock worked with our Nevada Representatives to expand Red Rock National Conservation Area by 50,000 acres!
+Save Red Rock worked with our Nevada Representatives to introduce a bill to expand Red Rock National Conservation Area by 50,000 acres!
+The Southern Nevada Conservation and Economic Development Act was recently heard in congress.
 This is a huge step forward in protecting Southern Nevada’s most iconic landscape.
 Leave a note of thanks below.

 Additional Contact Information:

 - Senator Cortez Masto, 702.388.5020